 When you need money to pay for college expenses, tapping your Roth IRA is one option you might consider.
 While a Roth IRA is designed to help you save for retirement on a tax-advantaged basis, it’s possible to use money in your account to fund college costs for yourself, your spouse or your children.
 Before pulling money from your Roth IRA for college tuition or other education expenses, get to know the pros and cons.
+Consider working with a financial advisor as you prepare financing for college.

 Using a Roth IRA for College: What Are the Rules?